Expatriation is the expected encounter with the unfamiliar.

 Repatriation is the unexpected encounter with the familiar.

-And for assignees and families who are leaving their host country but, instead of returning home, are relocating to a new host country ("third country"), we have a country transition workshop.
+And we have tailor-made Country Transition coaching workshops for assignees and families who are leaving their host country and transitioning to a new host country ("third country").

 Objectives of our repatriation workshop

 - to deal with the issues common to returning employees, spouses, teenagers, and children;

 - to enable the assignee to regain his or her usual high level of performance on behalf of the company;

 - to create a action plan for seizing the advantages gained by living and working abroad.